aerenchyma/ProgramsInformationPeople/_sources/Assignments/ps1.rst

     :pct_required: 65
     :points: 50

-* Participation in your discussion section this week
+* Go to your discussion section this week, Wednesday or Thursday afternoon

 * **By Sunday 1/15 at 11:59 PM:**